A 10-Second Guide To What Traders Are Chatting About This Morning

-Dave Lutz at Stifel, Nicolaus passes along the topics that people are talking about today.
+Dave Lutz of Stifel, NIcolaus passes along the topics about which he is chatting with traders today.

-Good Morning – Futures are rolling off their best levels, and the DAX is up only slightly as EU Fins come under profit taking pressure – losing 1.5%.
-The Nikkei surged 2.3% on the back of a weaker Yen – China rebounded as GSAM says Chinese stocks are becoming attractive – Aussie jumped 1.7% as a low inflation print boosts Rate Cut chances – Sensex was unchanged as weight of Expiry there builds into tomorrow.
+Futures are sharply higher this AM by 70bp, following the DAX’s1% upside move.
+EU Fins are up 2%, as Italy’s yields are in sharply as the finally elect a President, and Bloomberg is reporting the EU is now split over the proposed financial transaction tax.
+The Nikkei jumped almost 2%, just off 5Y highs – thanks to G20 backing for Japan’s aggressive monetary policy.
+The Sensex was up 1% as Indian investors continue to buy equities as their inflation drop is fueling dovish speculative hopes.
+Eyer swill be on AAPL the next 2 days, as Forbes suggests efforts have begun to replace CEO Tim Cook, and we have Earnings tomorrow.

-The € has a slight bid, despite increased chatter of a ECB rate cut on a German Ifo Miss – Yen remains weaker to the $, but nearing critical resistance around Y99.80 – Yields in Spain and Italy are wider, as are US, as Japanese Investors shifted money back towards JGB’s overnight.
-The NZ$ is much stronger after refraining from a rate cut overnight (NZ$ the #2 FX used in the “Carry Trade”) – The € bid has the DXY under pressure, a natural tailwind for commodities – We have a Nice rebound in Copper, up 2%, while Gold is up 60bp and continues to outperform Silver – Eyes will be on ABX today.
-The Oil Complex is slightly higher, as Brent continues to gain ground over $100 – WTI discount to Brent is out 70c overnight, as more negative Keystone headlines mount.
+The 10YY is up slightly in the States, as US bonds are seeing heavy demand from Japanese Life Insurers (Nippon comments this AM) – The DXY is jumping, as all eyes are on Y100 being tested again.
+Thomson Reuters IFR described the stops sat above Y100 as “massive”, suggesting any breach of that level could trigger a further surge of enforced buying.

 Business Insider Emails & Alerts